Below we’ve shared our most frequently asked questions (FAQs). Don’t see the question you have? Feel free to contact us!

 A life coach is a professional who can help you set and reach goals, overcome obstacles and live your best life.
 Just as a sports coach helps athletes create greatness on the field, a life coach helps clients create greatness in life.
 A life coach is someone who can provide judgement-free support, motivation and accountability in different aspects on a client’s life.
 Most life coaches have specific areas of expertise.
-For example: Fitness, Financial, Relationship, Executive, Religious, Recovery, etc.
+For example: Fitness, Financial, Relationship, Executive, Religious, Recovery, etc. As a Professional Certified Coach with the International Coaching Federation, Larisa has over 125 hours of training and 500 hours of coaching practice, and she is held accountable to the highest ethical standards in the coaching industry.

 Today, most people in the western world practice yoga as the “asanas” or poses.
 Many people believe that yoga is just stretching, or that they can’t do yoga because they aren’t flexible.
 While most of us will improve flexibility during a physical yoga practice, it is not the only benefit nor a prerequisite.
 Some benefits of a physical yoga practice include: